-There are a few ways for a child to join the Sky Tavern Junior Ski Program, with a participating adult member or as a bus student.
+There are a few ways for a child to join the Sky Tavern Junior Ski Program.
 All children under the age of 9 must join with a participating adult.
 Children 9 years and older may join with a participating adult or as a bus student.
-The joining adult need not be the parent.
-There are adults that bring up the entire neighborhood!
+The joining adult need not be the parent and there are adults that bring up the entire neighborhood!
 The adult just has to be a member and be responsible in case of an emergency.
-There is some paperwork to this but it is done all the time.
+There is some paperwork to this, but it is done all the time.

-Since Sky Tavern is an all-member run organization, parental involvement is a necessity and the key to our success.
-Participating member parents join the nonprofit and pay a registration fee if they are skiing or boarding.
-If an adult doesn't plan to ski or ride the nonprofit membership is all that is charged.
-Skiing or boarding adults have the opportunity to take lessons from our Snowsports School each afternoon if they like, or simply free-ski with their family.
-Since Sky Tavern has no staff, adults are asked to work a two hour shift each weekend in the job of their choice, helping with the kitchen, parking, checking lift lines, cleaning the lodge, checking in kids etc. None are hard and all are fun.
+Since Sky Tavern is an all-member run ski area, parental and other adult involvement is a necessity and the key to our success.
+Participating member adults join the nonprofit and pay a registration fee if they are skiing/ boarding or not, less if not.
+Skiing or boarding adults can take lessons from our Snowsports School each afternoon if they like, or simply free ski with their family.
+Since Sky Tavern has no staff, all adults work a two hour shift each weekend day in the job of their choice.
+Some jobs are helping with the kitchen, parking, checking lift lines, cleaning the lodge, checking in kids etc. None are hard and all are fun.
 Sky Tavern really is a throwback to the days of co-ops, but it is how a season costs less than one day at a major resort.
 All of time and energy the parents put into the program, the children receive the benefits of.
-It is something the parents can do for all the kids of the Truckee Meadows, and they notice that and maybe learn that helping out is a good thing.
+It is something we adults can do for all the kids of the Truckee Meadows, and they notice that and maybe learn that helping out is a good thing.
 Sky Tavern belongs to us all and we take care of it, programs, lodge, grounds everything.

-The most important job a participating member parent can do for all the kids is become an instructor.
+The most important job a member adult can do for all the kids is become an instructor.
 Sky Tavern is first and foremost a teaching facility and without instructors there is no program.
 We need parents that are willing to teach skiing and snowboarding at all levels.
 Our PSIA/AASI certified instructors teach you to teach the kids.
-They are parents that started out just like you, with little or no instructing experance and found out they loved doing it.
+They are parents that started out just like you, with little or no instructing experience and found they loved sharing the sport.
 They then went on to become great teachers and were certified through Sky Tavern's in-house process.
 We can teach any parent to instruct!
-That is how they got their start.
-We even have a special clinic to teach willing parents that have never been on a board to teach snowboarding.
-It is fun and you might surprise yourself and your kids.
+That is how they got their start; it can be yours.
 Give it a try, please!
 Instructor clinics are held during the preseason at Sky Tavern and at other resorts to get parents up to speed as instructors.
 You will have all the tools you need by opening day to change a kid's life forever.
 Please be an instructor!

-If your child is already a rock star on the slopes, we would love for them to join us as a Junior Ski or Snowboard Instructor or be a part of the Sky Tavern Race Team!
+If your child is already a rock star on the slopes, we would love for them to join us as a Junior Ski or Snowboard Instructor.
 Being a Junior Instructor can lead to huge jumps in self-confidence and be the first step towards a career in the mountains or maybe one in the classroom.
 Little kids learn well from big kids and the big kids take this seriously.
 Our race and freestyle programs are amazing and the start to winter competitions.
 There is also a program for teenagers with our Ski Patrol or some of the older kids become paid lift operators.
 Sky Tavern is for the whole family.
-For more information on either Race Team or Junior Instructing, please refer to Programs.
+For more information click Programs.

 Children 9 years of age and older, who do not have a participating adult, can be transported to the resort via bus.
 For an additional fee, each child will be picked up from one of several pick-up locations, given the same 2 hour lesson, and then has the rest of the day to ski or ride.
 We round them all back up at 2:30 and they are returned to the pick-up location at approximately 4:00pm.

-You buy a ticket for each bus ride each week.
-Still lots to work out but if it works a kid could ride the bus Saturday or Sunday or both.
-They would be able to miss a weekend and not be charged for the bus ride.
+You buy a ticket for each bus ride a few days in advance.It works so a kid can ride the bus Saturday or Sunday or both.
 Sky Tavern always tries to keep the bus program affordable and accessible to everyone.
-Cost will be per ride and yet to be fixed but will be as low as we can make it.$12 to $15 is likely per ride.
+Cost will be per ride and yet to be fixed, but will be as low as we can make it.$12 to $15 is likely per ride.

 The pick-up locations are to be announced but close to everyone.
 It is all up to demand and where kids live.
 Last season was:

 Reed High School